What's the difference between fat and calories?

 Will I lose weight if I eat low-fat foods?

 It's true that a diet high in fat can lead to weight gain.
-But it takes more than just eating low-fat foods to lose weight.
+But it takes more than just limiting high-fat foods to lose weight.
 You must also watch how many total calories you eat.
 Remember, extra calories even from fat-free and low-fat foods can get stored in the body as body fat.
-Choosing low-fat options is a good idea to help reduce total caloric intake, but also pay attention to caloric intake from carbohydrate and protein, too.
+Choosing lower-fat options is a good idea to help reduce total caloric intake, but also pay attention to caloric intake from carbohydrate and protein, too.
+Also, substituting fat with highly processed carbohydrate-rich foods and sugars is an unhealthy trade-off; some foods labeled as “low-fat,” “reduced–fat,” or “fat-free” have more added sugar.

 To lose weight, you need to have a calorie deficit.
-You can achieve this by eating less fat and fewer calories, and exercising.
+One way you can achieve this is by eating less fat and fewer calories and exercising.
 Exercise burns calories.
-(Consult with your health care provider before starting an exercise or diet program.)
+(Consult with your healthcare provider before starting an exercise or diet program.)

 How much fat should I eat?

-A low-fat style of eating is important for maintaining a healthy weight and preventing heart disease.
-The American Heart Association recommends limiting total calories from fat to 25-35 percent.
-That's about 65 grams of fat or less a day if you eat 2,000 calories a day.
+A diet that is moderate in fat content is important for maintaining a healthy weight and preventing heart disease and stroke while providing adequate and essential nutrients.
+The Institute of Medicine and the American Heart Association recommend a total fat intake of 25-35 percent of calories.
+That's about 80 grams of fat or less a day if you eat 2,000 calories a day.

 How can I know how much fat I am eating?

 - Read nutrition labels on food packages.
 Nutrition labels show the number of grams of fat per serving.
 Compare this number to your “budgeted” amount of fat for the day.
 Food labels also show the daily percentage of fat provided in each serving.
 In other words, if the daily percentage of fat per serving is 18%, each serving provides 18% of the total fat you should eat for the day.
-Choose a brand that has a lower fat percentage.
-(The daily percentage value is based on a number of calories listed on the nutrition label, usually 2,000.
-Your calorie needs may be higher or lower.)
+Consume higher-fat foods in moderate amounts to keep calories under control if you are trying to lose weight.

 Some food labels make claims such as "low cholesterol" or "low-fat."
 These claims can only be used if a food meets strict government definitions.
 Here are some meanings: